 ParcelOverlap

-Resolution: Adjust lot boundaries to eliminate overlaps.
+Resolution: Adjust lot boundaries to eliminate overlaps or delete old parcels from a previous design.

 Road parcel (singlepart geometry)